clapinton/Acme-Finghi-Trading-Company/original_answers.md

 **Finished:** Jan 23, 2017 - 13:17

-I could finish the whole quiz in 1.5 hours.
+I could not finish the whole quiz in 1.5 hours.
 I did, however, take advantage of the reqs detailed below and wrote a full stack app based on it, complete with seed data.
 You can read more about it here:
 [https://github.com/clapinton/Acme-Finghi-Trading-Company/blob/master/acme-finghi-app.md](https://github.com/clapinton/Acme-Finghi-Trading-Company/blob/master/acme-finghi-app.md)